chuvanan/rdatatable-cookbook/README.md

-# `data.table` cookbook
+## `data.table` cookbook

 This is a [clone](https://github.com/jvns/pandas-cookbook) of `Pandas cookbook` by Julia Evans, but using the R's excellent `data.table` package.

 I am surprised that Julia's cookbook repo currently has around 4.1k stars (as of Oct 2019).
-To put the number in perspective, two the most popular R packages `dplyr` and `ggplot2` has 3.1k and 4.1k stars respectively (`data.table` , by the way, has been starred 2.1k times).
+To put the number in perspective, two of the most popular R packages `dplyr` and `ggplot2` has 3.1k and 4.1k stars respectively (`data.table` , by the way, has been starred 2.1k times).